subquery/documentation/docs/subquery_network/node_operators/setup/install-linux.md

 ## Next Steps

-**You have successfully installed and started the Indexer Service on Linux.**
+**You have successfully installed and started the Node Operator Service on Linux, please return to the [previous page](./becoming-a-node-operator.md#1-deploy-an-environment)**

-We highly recommend setting up SSL on your new server.
-[Follow the guide here](./indexer-security-guide.md#ssl-certificate-configuration).

 ::: tip Tip
 Having trouble running a command or setting up the service?
 Got stuck in the process?
-Find your solutions [here](./troubleshooting-indexers.md).
+Find your solutions [here](./troubleshooting.md).
 :::